video-db/PromptClip/README.md

 1. Add support for music generation models to jazzup the cuts.
 2. Integrate with other projects like Pika Labs and Midjourney.
-3. Add support for Text Overlays from VideoDB.

 ---
 <!-- CONTRIBUTING -->